 Kids Yoga in Delhi is offered by India’s best Yoga School, Adwait Yoga School, accredited with Yoga Alliance USA and World Yoga Alliance, run by Adwait Foundation®.

-Yoga for kids is a fun form of young yoga developed for kids.
+Yoga for Kids is a fun form of young yoga developed for kids.
 It contains many poses to enhance flexibility, strength, and coordination in children.
 Classes are designed to be enjoyable and can include age-appropriate lessons, musical songs, and various animal movements and poses.
-This type of yoga is great for kids because it uses the age-old concepts of meditation, relaxation, imagery, and movement in a fun way.
+This type of yoga is great for kids because it uses the age-old concepts of postures, meditation, relaxation, imagery, and movement in a fun way.

 The first step to learn kids yoga is to calm your child down so he or she can focus and pay attention.
 It’s important to teach kids how to relax their minds and bodies by teaching them breathing techniques and how to meditate.
 This helps kids focus on the present moment instead of worrying about the future or dealing with stressors.
 Once you’ve taught your kids how to relax, they’ll be able to let go of worries and stress and enjoy themselves more.

 Yoga can reshape your kid’s health, and mental abilities for their studies.

 Another way that yoga helps us adults is through its focus on breath.
 We adults need to relax our bodies and breathe properly to keep us functioning properly.
 Children should learn to breathe like adults do.
 To do this, you’ll need to teach your kids yoga poses like inhaling deeply and exhaling slowly, and how to focus on each breath.
 Teach them to relax their muscles and their bodies, including their breathing, and take long deep breaths while counting from one to three.